 You may dispel a magical effect the target suffers from.
-This acts as dispel magic with a spell level equal to the level of the shielding spell you cast.
+This acts as dispel magic with a spell level equal to the level of the Power Word Shield spell.

 You may grant additional temporary hit points equal to double the spell’s level.

 Infused Shield.
-Starting at 17th level, whenever you cast a healing or shielding spell, you may freely convert temporary hit points from your priest spells to actual hit points, or vice versa.
+Starting at 17th level, whenever you cast a healing or the Power Word Shield spell, you may freely convert temporary hit points from your priest spells to actual hit points, or vice versa.
 A healing spell that grants temporary hit points is counted as a shielding spell, and benefits from the Chakra Cleansing and Extended Wards abilities.

 Furthermore, you may use your Channel Divinity: Penance ability as a reaction instead of an action.